 Case study Sea Quester Farms LLC

 Sea Quester Farms uses drones to map their farm during the growing season and harvest.
 By flying over a set route and taking aerial photos, they can analyze growth patterns and estimate yields.
-This data helps them make accurate projections, improve harvest planning, and check for entanglements or debris.
+This data helps them make accurate projections, improve harvest planning, and check for entanglements or debris, slack in the grow lines storm damage and anchor movement.

 Jonny Antoni checking his farm with a drone controlled by his mobile phone